-The Custodian of The Two Holy Mosques' Overseas Scholarship Program, Phase III 1436 - 1440:
+The Custodian of the two Holy Mosques' Overseas Scholarship Program, Phase III 2015 - 2019:

-The Custodian of The Two Holy Mosques' overseas scholarship program was launched in 1426 Hijri (2005).
-The program is composed of three stages, of five years each.
-The first, and second stages aimed at meeting the need for more study seats, and scientific disciplines at universities.
-The program has been launched 10 years ago, and since then the education sector in KSA has witnessed significant development, and qualitative leap.
+The Custodian of the two Holy Mosques' Overseas Scholarship Program was initially launched in 2005.
+The program is composed of three stages (five years each stage).
+The first and second stages aimed at meeting the need for more study seats and scientific disciplines at universities.
+The program has been launched ten years ago and since then the education sector in KSA has witnessed significant development and qualitative leap.

-Consequently, the third stage which has started in year, 1436 Hijri (2015), adopts a new method for the implementation of the program.
-This method draws a direct linkage between jobs, and scholarships given to students to study majors needed by the country.
-In the past, graduates who benefited from the program had to exert personal efforts to find jobs, but this stage provides jobs first.
-Based on the offered jobs; the study seats, disciplines, and academic levels, are determined for overseas scholarships.
+Consequently, the third stage which has started in the year 2015, adopts a new method for the implementation of the program.
+This method draws a direct link between jobs and scholarships given to the students to study majors needed by the country.
+In the past, graduates who benefited from the program had to exert personal efforts to find jobs, but this stage first provides jobs.
+Overseas scholarships are determined by offered jobs, the study seats, disciplines and academic levels.

-These jobs are then announced, and candidates are invited to apply for the third stage of the Custodian of The Two Holy Mosques' overseas scholarship program (Your Job First, and Then Your Scholarship).
-The third stage of the program is based on the development of partnerships with public institutions to assess their needs of human resources, disciplines, and academic levels.
-Overseas scholarships are given accordingly, beneficiaries will be guaranteed the jobs for which they receive scholarships.
+These jobs are then announced, and candidates are invited to apply for the third stage of the Custodian of the two Holy Mosques' Overseas Scholarship Program (first your job and then your scholarship).
+The third stage of the program is based on the development of partnerships with government institutions to assess their needs of human resources, disciplines and academic levels.
+Overseas scholarships are given accordingly, beneficiaries are given job guarantees for which they receive scholarships.

-The new mechanism adopted in the Custodian of The Two Holy Mosques' overseas scholarship program (Your Job First, and Then Your Scholarship) will contribute in maximizing benefits from the program outputs to serve the economy, and development of the country.
+The new mechanism adopted in the Custodian of the two Holy Mosques' Overseas Scholarship Program (first your job and then your scholarship) will contribute in maximizing the benefits from the program outputs to serve the economy and development of the country.

-The new mechanism contributes to the achievement of the aspirations of the Custodian of The Two Holy Mosques King Salman Bin AbdulAziz, may Allah protect him, as well as the aspirations of His Highness the Crown Prince, Prince Mohammed Bin Nayef Bin AbdulAziz, and Crown Prince Mohammed Bin Salman Bin AbdulAziz, may Allah protect them, they always desired to guarantee a high position of KSA among the nations.
+This new mechanism contributes to the achievement of the aspirations of the Custodian of the two Holy Mosques' King Salman Bin AbdulAziz Al Saud, as well as the aspirations of HH the Crown Prince Prince Mohammed Bin Salman Bin AbdulAziz Al Saud - may Allah protect them - they always aim at KSA having higher positions among the nations of the world.

 - Directly determine actual career opportunities in the various development sectors.

-- Distinctively prepare specialized competencies effectively, and systematically to fill the available vacancies.
+- Distinctively prepare specialized competencies effectively and systematically to fill in the available vacancies.

-- Keep pace with rapid changes in the requirements of development, contributing in strengthening KSA competitiveness, and upgrade KSA standing to the level of developed nations.
+- To keep pace with rapid changes in the requirements of development contributing in strengthening KSA's competitiveness and upgrade KSA's standing to the level of developed nations.

-- Meet geographical areas' actual needs of qualified human resources, that can achieve balanced development.
+- Meet the geographical areas' actual needs of qualified human resources, that can achieve balanced development.

 - Link candidates' capacities to the career fields appropriate for them.

-Partners include public sector institutions that have real, and promising opportunities which are mainly linked to development areas of strategic importance.
+Partners include government sector institutions that have real and promising opportunities which are mainly linked to development areas of strategic importance.

-The third stage of The Two Holy Mosques' overseas scholarship program (Your Job First, and Then Your Scholarship) targets all the male, and female students who graduated from domestic, and foreign universities, and who meet the conditions to be announced later.
+The third stage of Custodian of the two Holy Mosques' Overseas Scholarship Program (first your job and then your scholarship) targets all the male and female students graduated from domestic and foreign universities, fill the conditions to be announced later.
 The program does not target employees.

-Your Job First, and Then Your Scholarship Program's Steps:
+"First Your Job and then Your Scholarship" Program Steps:

-- The Ministry looks for available career opportunities in public sector institutions and organizations, based on a few indicators including the importance of the sector, the number of available opportunities, and the assessed need for the discipline.
+- The ministry looks for available career opportunities in government sector institutions and organizations, based on a few indicators including the importance of the sector, the number of available opportunities and the assessed need for the discipline.

-- The Ministry signs a cooperation agreement with the beneficiaries (partners) for a period of five years (term of the third stage), and the Ministry grants overseas scholarships under this agreement to the annually agreed number of candidates.
+- The ministry signs a cooperation agreement with the beneficiaries (partners) for a period of five years (term of the third stage) it grants overseas scholarships under this agreement to the annually agreed number of candidates.

-- The program is announced, and applications are received via the online portal of the Ministry of Education which sorts the applications, and runs the initial nomination as per the terms of the program.
+- The program is announced, and applications are received through the online portal of Ministry of Education, it sorts the applications and runs the process of initial nomination as per the terms of the program.

-- Scholarships are restricted to the academic level for which scholarships are received.
+- Scholarships are restricted to the academic level for which scholarships are granted.

 - The beneficiaries are committed to hiring students (after graduation) who received scholarships to study disciplines required by respective beneficiary.